MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 If no icon appears between the check box and the name of the company, the company needs to be upgraded.

-If errors do occur,
+If errors do occur, run the following script:
-Run the following script

 1. Select CMPANYID,CMPNYNAM,INTERID from Dynamics..SY01500
 2. Select * from Dynamics..DB_Upgrade
 3. Select * from Dynamics..DU000020 order by companyID
 4. SELECT b.fileOSName, a.fileNumber, a.PRODID, a.Status, a.errornum, a.errordes, c.CMPANYID, c.INTERID
   FROM DYNAMICS.dbo.DU000030 a
   JOIN